 Best MMORPG #3: RPG MO

-There’s aren’t classes to choose from, but rather, you take on a path based on the skills you get when you level.
+What’s different about RPG MO is that there aren’t any classes to choose from, but rather, you take on a path based on the skills you get when you level.
 You can opt for a hybrid build if you want, but yes, you can mess up your skills.
 If you train heavy melee, you could be screwed against ranged enemies.
 Also, you can max everything.
 If you try to spread out your skill points, you’ll be spread too thin and won’t be able to master any of them.

 RPG MO has a heavy focus on gathering items.
 Foraging for items, fishing, woodcutting, mining, jewelry, breeding, farming, and a lot more skills are important to the game.
 You can make your own gear or even sell it off to other players in the marketplace.